Bells, Jackson, & Milan, TN

 Braces use a bracket and wire system to pull your teeth into correct positioning.
 Brackets are placed on the teeth necessary to gain the control needed and a wire is then placed through the brackets to pull.
 The patient is seen for regular tightenings of the wire to make the movements needed.

 Today, braces come with a wide variety of options including ceramic brackets, self ligating wires, lingual braces, clear aligners and more.

 Schedule Your Consultation Now!

 See if traditional braces or other orthodontic treatment is right for you.
-Call one of our three convenient locations to schedule your consultation and discuss the long term benefits of orthodontic treatment!
+Call 731-300-3000 or one of our three convenient locations to schedule your consultation and discuss the long term benefits of orthodontic treatment!